 The standard dash stereo installed in your coach is an AM/FM stereo with a compact disc player that includes a remote eight disc changer.
 Also included in the dash stereo is a rear view color monitor system.
 The stereo operates on 12 volt electricity from the coach batteries.
 The operation of this stereo is similar to that of many car stereos.
 First press the MODE button to select the desired band you wish to listen to.
 Your choices should be FM1, FM2, or AM.
 Next, press the SEEK/AMS control up or down to tune in the station that you wish to listen to.
 There are speakers located throughout the coach for your listening pleasure.
 If you wish to listen to a CD, insert the CD and playback will start automatically.
-For further information on the different operation features of the stereo or CD player, consult the manufacturer owner's manual in the Owner's Package.
+For further information on the different operation features of the stereo, CD player, or rear view monitor system, please consult the manufacturer owner's manual in the Owner's Information Package.